 Michael R. Castle Miller

-Michael is an attorney who has helped develop special economic zone (SEZ) programs in over a dozen countries.
+Michael is a legal and policy consultant who has helped develop special economic zone (SEZ) programs in over sixteen countries in the Middle East, Southeast Asia, Latin America, and Africa.
 He founded Refugee Cities to apply best practices from SEZs to expand opportunities for migrants so they can exercise their skills and vocations even while displaced.